Bernard Coard: Revolution

-In 1976, Coard returned to Grenada, soon becoming active in Grenadian politics.
-Soon after returning home he joined the New Jewel Movement (NJM), his childhood friend's left-wing organisation, and ran for and won a parliamentary seat in St. George's in the 1976 elections.
+In January 1974, Coard returned to Grenada, which was then in the midst of a popular uprising against the government of Prime Minister Eric Gairy.
+Coard became active in Grenadian politics.
+He joined the New Jewel Movement (NJM), the left-wing organization co-founded by his childhood friend Maurice Bishop.
+Coard ran for and won a parliamentary seat in St. George's in the 1976 elections.

-The NJM, led by Maurice Bishop, successfully led a bloodless coup against Eric Gairy's government on 13 March 1979.
+The NJM, led by Bishop, successfully carried out a bloodless coup against Eric Gairy's government on 13 March 1979.
 The radio station, military barracks and police stations were targeted.
-Before long, they had control of the entire island.
+Before long, the revolutionaries had control of the entire island.
 The NJM then announced the temporary suspension of the constitution and parliamentary rule.

-Influenced by Marxists such as Daniel Ortega and Fidel Castro, Bishop's NJM established a revolutionary government in Grenada.
-Aid from Cuba allowed the NJM to build Point Salines International Airport, an international airport with a 10000 ft runway in St. George's.
-In 1980, Coard was the head of a delegation to Moscow to formalise relations with the Soviet Union.
+Influenced by Marxists such as Daniel Ortega and Fidel Castro, Bishop established the People's Revolutionary Government (PRG) of Grenada with himself as Prime Minister.
+Aid from Cuba allowed the PRG to build Point Salines International Airport, a new international airport with a 10000 ft runway.
+In 1980, Coard headed a delegation to Moscow to formalize Grenada's relations with the Soviet Union.

-The removal of Bishop
+Removal and murder of Bishop

-Bernard Coard was serving as the revolutionary government's Minister of Finance, Trade and Industry, as well as the Deputy Prime Minister under Bishop.
+Bernard Coard served as the PRG's Minister of Finance, Trade and Industry, as well as the Deputy Prime Minister under Bishop.

-It is alleged that Coard ordered Bishop to be put under house arrest on 19 October 1983 and took control of the government.
-As word of Bishop's arrest spread, large demonstrations broke out in many places.
-A demonstration in the capital led to Bishop being freed from house arrest by the demonstrators, making their way to the army headquarters at Fort Rupert (known today as Fort George).
-However, Bishop and seven others, including cabinet ministers of the government, were killed shortly after under unresolved circumstances.
-Coard was in turn ousted by General Hudson Austin, who nominally ruled the country for six days.
+In a factional challenge to Bishop's leadership, Coard ordered Bishop to be placed under house arrest on 13 October 1983, and Coard took control of the government.
+As word spread of Bishop's confinement, large demonstrations broke out across the island, including one in the capital that freed Bishop from house arrest.
+He and the demonstrators made their way to the army headquarters at Fort Rupert (known today as Fort George).
+However, Bishop and seven others, including several PRG cabinet ministers, were killed soon thereafter, under unclear circumstances, by firing squad in the Fort Rupert courtyard.
+Coard's reign did not last long.
+He was quickly ousted by General Hudson Austin, who nominally ruled the country for six days.

-Just after Marines landed in Grenada, Coard, along with his wife Phyllis, Selwyn Strachan, John Ventour, Liam James and Keith Roberts, were arrested.
+Just after the 1983 United States invasion of Grenada, Coard, along with his wife Phyllis, Selwyn Strachan, John Ventour, Liam James and Keith Roberts, were arrested.